barbagroup/snake-repro/MesnardBarba-CiSE.md

 Barba made a public pledge titled *"Reproducibility PI Manifesto"* ^(1) (PI: Principal Investigator), which at the core is a promise to make all research materials and methods open access and discoverable: releasing code, data and analysis/visualization scripts.

-In 2014, we published a study on Physics of Fluids titled *"Lift and wakes of flying snakes."* ^(2) It is a study that uses our in-house code for solving the equations of fluid motion in two dimensions (2D), with a solution approach called “immersed boundary method.”
+In 2014, we published a study on Physics of Fluids titled *"Lift and wakes of flying snakes."* ^(2) It is a study that uses our in-house code for solving the equations of fluid motion in two dimensions (2D), with a solution approach called the “immersed boundary method.”
 The key of such a method for solving the equations is that it exchanges complexity in the mesh generation step for complexity in the application of boundary conditions.
-It makes possible using a simple discretization mesh (structured Cartesian), but at the cost of an elaborate process that interpolates values of fluid velocity at the boundary points to ensure the no-slip boundary condition (that fluid sticks to a wall).
+It makes it possible to use a simple discretization mesh (structured Cartesian), but at the cost of an elaborate process that interpolates values of fluid velocity at the boundary points to ensure the no-slip boundary condition (that fluid sticks to a wall).
 The main finding of our study on wakes of flying snakes was that the 2D section with anatomically correct geometry for the snake’s body experiences lift enhancement at a given angle of attack.
 A previous experimental study had already shown that the lift coefficient of a snake cross section in a wind tunnel gets an extra oomph of lift at 35 degrees angle-of-attack.
 Our simulations showed the same feature in the plot of lift coefficient.^(3)